rosdykat/week-6-assignment/README.md

 🏹 Feel free to add any other reflections you would like to share about your submission, for example:

-This task was quite challenging for me initially, and I think my biggest concern is that it takes me a while to learn the uses and definitions of the code we are using in react (useEffect, useState, conditional rendering) which meant that when writing much of this code, I felt like I truly didn't understand how it work.
+This task was quite challenging for me initially, and I think my biggest concern is that it takes me a while to learn the uses and definitions of the code we are using in react (useEffect, useState, conditional rendering) which meant that when writing much of this code, I felt like I truly didn't understand how it worked.
 I spoke with Joe in a breakout room for some guidance and this helped a bit.
-I think I need to spend more time reading up on react feactures as although I can often make them work through using what i've learnt in our workshops, and copy/pasting our workshop code and editing to do what I want, I don't think I'd be able to use these if I didn't have previous examples to copy.
+I think I need to spend more time reading up on react feactures as although I can often make them work through using what i've learnt in our workshop and copy/pasting our workshop code and editing to do what I want, I don't think I'd be able to use these if I didn't have previous examples to copy.

 ## references